General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 The unit of currency is the Botswana Pula (BWP), which is divided into 100 Thebe.
 The word 'Pula' means rain and 'Thebe' means shield.
-The shield appears on the national coat of arms.
-Major credit cards are widely accepted, and foreign currency are accepted at most large hotels and lodges.
-There are banks and exchange bureaux in all the main towns, as well as ATM machines.
+Major credit cards are widely accepted, and foreign currency is accepted at most large hotels and lodges.
+There are banks and bureaux de change in all the main towns, as well as ATM machines.

 Exchange RateNot available.